-NHS South West London (SWL) does not support prescribing of puberty-blocking medicines GnRH analogues for children and young people (under 18 years) by GPs in primary care.
-The prescribing responsibility for puberty-blocking medicines for children and young people will remain under the gender identity services.
+NHS South West London (SWL) does not support prescribing of puberty-blocking medicines gonadotrophin releasing hormone (GnRH) analogues or gender affirming hormones (GnRH) for children and young people (<18 years) by GPs in primary care.
+The prescribing responsibility for puberty-blocking medicines or gender affirming hormones for children and young people will remain under the gender identity services.

-- No children and young people under 18 years should be started on GnRH analogues to supress puberty for gender incongruence or gender dysphoria. - The initiation of GnRH analogues is not possible in the NHS specialist Children and Young People's Gender Service unless this is part of a future National Institute for Health and Care Research (NIHR) study or the patient was referred to an NHS paediatric endocrinology team for assessment of suitability of GnRH analogues for gender incongruence or gender dysphoria on or before 31 March 2024. - o Other NHS clinicians cannot initiate a new NHS prescription. - Private practitioners cannot initiate a new prescription to patients who have not yet started treatment. - Children and Young People under 18 years who have already started puberty blockers may need to continue in primary care: - For patients under the care of an NHS provider, prescribing may need to continue in primary care until the patient is next reviewed by the service lead clinician under the NHS Gender Identity Service (prescriptions marked SLS). - For patients under the care of a private provider, prescribing may need to continue in primary care until the patient is next reviewed.
-Patients should be advised of the new NHS policy and recommendation made to return to the private provider for consideration of stopping (prescriptions marked SLS). - GnRH analogues are medicines that consist of, or contain, buserelin, gonadorelin, goserelin, leuprorelin acetate, nafarelin or triptorelin. - The government has introduced indefinite restrictions to the prescribing and supply of puberty-suppressing hormones (GnRH), known as 'puberty blockers', to children and young people under 18 years in England, Wales and Scotland.
-These will apply to prescriptions written by UK private prescribers and prescribers registered in the European Economic Area (EEA) or Switzerland.
-No new patients under 18 years will be prescribed these medicines for the purposes of puberty suppression in those experiencing gender dysphoria or incongruence under the care of these prescribers. - In addition, the government has also introduced indefinite restrictions to the prescribing of these (GnRH) medicines within NHS primary care in England, in line with NHS guidelines.
+- No under 18- year-old should be started on GnRH analogues to supress puberty for gender incongruence or gender dysphoria - The initiation of GnRH analogues is not possible in the NHS specialist Children and Young People's Gender Service unless this is part of a future NIHR research study or the patient was referred to an NHS paediatric endocrinology team for assessment of suitability of GnRH analogues for gender incongruence or gender dysphoria on or before 31 March 2024. - Other NHS clinicians cannot initiate a new NHS prescription. - Private practitioners cannot initiate a new prescription to patients who have not yet started treatment. - Children and Young People (<18 years) who have already started puberty blockers may need to continue in primary care: - For patients under the care of an NHS provider, prescribing may need to continue in primary care until the patient is next reviewed by the service Lead Clinician under the NHS Gender Identity Service (prescriptions marked SLS). - For patients under the care of a private provider, prescribing may need to continue in primary care until the patient is next reviewed.
+Patients should be advised of the new NHS policy and recommendation made to return to the private provider for consideration of stopping (prescriptions marked SLS). - GnRH analogues medicines that consist of, or contain, buserelin, gonadorelin, goserelin, leuprorelin acetate, nafarelin or triptorelin.